Excerpt 10, A Seat for the Rabble

 As he finished tying the knot, thunder rumbled overhead.
 A storm?
 He gazed at the gatehouse, hoping that it was Roryn Cook arriving with his peasant army, Princess Lorana bound by rope.
 Were the lords and their men-at-arms so easy to dispatch?

 Then he remembered what the enclosure contained.
 The sound of the creature’s growl was enough to rattle iron floor, carry through sand, vibrate in his bones.
 It wasn’t over.
 The wheelhouse shook side to side violently, creaking, as if tussled by gale wind.
-Claws raked the iron floor above him from the other side; he kept waiting for them to shear through it.
+Talons raked the iron floor above him from the other side; he kept waiting for them to shear through it.

 In spite of his leg, he was still and silent.
-Until he saw the snake sliding over the sand.
+Until he saw the snake gliding over the sand.
 Not a snake—a tail.
 A griffon’s tail.
 Thicker than his arm, the appendage plumed so thickly with fur at the end that it resembled a head.
 The tail moved almost with a will of its own, searching for the source of disturbance.
 His breathing quickened.
 Please, god, donna let it take me.

 Tyler squinted at the aura pulsating from Blackstaff’s rod.
 Roryn’s warning returned to him: “You clothe that rod quick, an’ keep it far, an’ I mean far, from the beast’s sight.
 He sees it, he’ll raise hell.”